vinodkumar-s/DBMS/EX.NO.2_DDL COMMANDS.md

 ### OUTPUT:

-### 2) Create a table student with the following fieds RegisterNumber,Name,Age,Address,Phone number
+### 2) Create a table student  and insert any two rows with the following fieds RegisterNumber,Name,Age,Address,Phone number

 ### SQL QUERY: